Bound state solutions with a linear combination of Yukawa plus four-parameter diatomic potentials using path integral approach: Thermodynamic properties: Results and Discussion

-In this section, we provide our principal results and discussion together with some plots of the above thermodynamic properties for a few diatomic molecules.
+In this section, we present our main results and discussion, together with several plots of the thermodynamic properties discussed above for a few diatomic molecules.

-In Fig.~\ref{fig:z} we illustrate the profile of the vibrational partition function for our system as a function of $\beta$, the deformation parameter $q$, and the orbital number $l$.
-As shown, the vibrational partition function versus $\beta$ and the quantum number $\lambda_{\text{max}}$ has the same behavior: it increases with $\beta$ and grows exponentially with $\lambda_{\text{max}}$ (first row).
-For the deformation parameter $q$ (middle row), the behavior is the opposite: the vibrational partition function decreases as $q$ increases.
-In the last row we show the effect of the orbital number $l$ on the vibrational partition function, which is similar to the effect of $\beta$: the vibrational partition function increases with $l$.
+In Fig.~\ref{fig:z}, we illustrate the behavior of the vibrational partition function for our system as a function of $\beta$, the deformation parameter $q$, and the orbital quantum number $l$.
+As shown, the vibrational partition function as a function of $\beta$ and the quantum number $\lambda_{\text{max}}$ exhibits the same behavior: it increases with $\beta$ and grows exponentially with $\lambda_{\text{max}}$ (first row).
+For the deformation parameter $q$ (middle row), the behavior is opposite: the vibrational partition function decreases as $q$ increases.
+In the last row, we show the effect of the orbital quantum number $l$ on the vibrational partition function, which is similar to the effect of $\beta$: the vibrational partition function increases with $l$.